ZechCodes/ZechCodes/README.md

 ### Schism (Work in Progress)

 [Schism](https://github.com/ZechCodes/schism) is a microservice framework that uses Bevy to separate services out from a shared codebase.
-It will allow a monolithic application to be split it into separate stand alone applications that communicate over the network.
-Unfortunately it cannot magically break every monolith into microservices, each application will have to be written in a service-oriented way.
-Its purpose is to simplify bridging between services inside of the application without requiring the services to know anything about the bridge being used.
+It allows a monolithic application to be split it into separate stand alone applications that communicate over the network.
+Not every monolith can be broken into microservices, it can only work with applications written in a service-oriented way.
+Its purpose is to simplify bridging between services without requiring the services to know anything about the bridges being used.

 ## My GitHub Activity